vrushikreddy/python_adventure_game/README.md

 No unresolved bugs or issues.

 ## Difficult issue or bug and its resolution
 An issue faced during development was handling get verb with items containing spaces such as 'ancient scroll'.
-For this case just replaced the 'get ' with '' to clean the input and handled accordingly.
+For this case stripped the input and replaced the 'get ' with '' to clean the input and handled accordingly.
+Another issue was the Gradlescope test runs were failing due to some errors in EOF exception handling, A 'while=True' was missing before the try catch block.

 ## Extensions implemented
 1. **Help Verb**: A dynamic help verb that lists all available verbs, generated from the defined verbs in the code.
 The help verb can be accessed by typing 'help' during gameplay.